Code of Conduct

 1. If you feel safe and comfortable doing so, ask the offender to stop.
 Whether the offending behavior is intentional or unintentional, expressing your discomfort to the offender directly may put a stop to that conduct.

 2. Leave the area.
 While this may seem unfair, it is sometimes best for your safety and well-being if you leave the area, especially if you feel uncomfortable around the offender or their conduct.
+Make sure you find an area with people you know, a public area, or an area with a FallsCon volunteer.
 After separating yourself from the conduct, you may wish to take additional actions.

-3. If you are comfortable doing so, ask a FallsCon staff member or on-site security for help.
-You can find FallsCon staff (wearing red FallsCon T-shirts) at the registration desk, at select events, or roaming the venue.
+3. If you are comfortable doing so, ask a FallsCon volunteer for help.
+You can find FallsCon volunteers (wearing blue vests) at the registration desk, at the entry doors, and roaming the halls.

 Based on any informal or formal complaint or report of harassment, FallsCon may take the following steps.
 Note that this list is not exhaustive, and other appropriate action may be taken as necessary.

 1. Read and investigate all reports.
-FallsCon documents and reviews all reports.
-Reporting parties may be contacted for further clarifying information, unless they have submitted a report anonymously or asked to not be contacted further.
-Note that FallsCon will not share the results of these reports with anyone, including the person who filed the report, unless required by law.
+Reporting parties may be contacted for further clarification of information unless they have submitted a report anonymously or asked not to be contacted further.
+Note that FallsCon will not share the results of these reports with anyone, including the person who filed the report unless required by law.

 2. Intercede if and when appropriate.
-FallsCon staff may take immediate action to address harassment concerns, including but not limited to, escorting participants to a location in which they feel safe, refunding tickets, canceling events, moving event locations, requesting participants leave a specific area, removing offenders from the event, or banning offenders from the convention.
-Bans and removals may be on a temporary basis, for the duration of the convention, or permanent.
+FallsCon volunteers may take immediate action to address harassment concerns, including but not limited to escorting participants to a location in which they feel safe, refunding tickets, canceling events, moving event locations, requesting participants leave a specific area, removing offenders from the event, or banning offenders from the show.
+Bans and removals may be on a temporary basis, for the duration of the show, or permanent.

 3. Contact police and medical authorities when appropriate.
 If, upon review, FallsCon finds that relevant local government officials should be notified, FallsCon may contact such entities and/or share confidential information as required by law.